-On Monday night, Draymond Green played 44 minutes in Game 5.
+On Monday night, Draymond Green played 44 minutes in Game 5 of the NBA Finals.
 Later that night and into the early hours of Tuesday morning, Draymond was playing the role of Too Short’s hype man and poppin’ bottles at a NBA Finals after-party.
-Most players probably would have spent Tuesday afternoon laying in bed sleeping or laying in bed for other reasons.
+Most players probably would have spent the following day laying in bed, sleeping or laying in bed for other reasons.
 By noon, Draymond was back in the gym and working out — with the championship trophy in sight.

-If that doesn’t motivate you then maybe the story of an overweight college player who was drafted late in the second round becoming a two-time All-Star and NBA champion should.
+If that doesn’t motivate you, then maybe the story of an overweight college player who was drafted late in the second round becoming a two-time All-Star and NBA champion would.

 This was Draymond in College…

 As a fairly unknown rookie with the Warriors, Draymond’s weight peaked around 248 pounds.
 After cleaning up his diet (no more tacos) and incorporating more cardio (riding a bikes in a sauna) into his workout, he was able to shed 20 pounds going into his second season.
 In an article by ESPN, Draymond claims the weight loss has alleviated chronic knee pain, improved his stamina and enabled him to cut down on mental errors.